rkbalgi/rkbalgi.github.io/index.md

 Welcome to my GitHub pages.
 In here you'll find links to some of my blogs, experiments etc.

 ## About me
 I'm a software developer working as a freelance consultant in Bangalore, India.
-I have more than 17 years of experience developing distributed systems for the payments/financial industry. (more of that at my [linkedin](https://in.linkedin.com/pub/raghavendra-balgi/4/ba0/58) account).
+I have more than 17 years of experience developing distributed systems for the payments/financial industry.

 Some of my older blog posts can be found [here](http://raghablog.blogspot.com) and [here](https://medium.com/@rkbalgi)